 During a university design course, I accidentally fell in love with metal.
 With a Danish mother and a line of engineers on my father’s side, it seemed the perfect material to marry clean, Scandinavian design with technical possibility.
 I went on to study Silversmithing at the Royal College of Art and eventually found my way into making small pieces of jewellery.

 With a touch of British charm and incredible attention to detail, I love to use silver and 18ct gold to hand-cut, construct and assemble my work.
 My garden and collection of vintage botanical prints are an endless source of inspiration as well as hours spent by the ice-rink in pursuit of my daughter’s passion for figure-skating.

 My work is simple, contemporary and personal with the greatest emphasis on craftsmanship.
 Most of all, I love to see jewellery gifted and worn by the person it was thoughtfully intended for.

 A few other things you might like to know:

 I am a transformed dog-lover and enjoy nothing more than walking Bella my Cockapoo.

 I love mountains, especially Austrian ones.
 Winter or Summer, I’m easy.

 I'm a massive fan of figure-skating and I know the difference between a Lutz and a Flip jump.

 I’m a keen gardener and over the years I’ve learnt how to grow and not kill most plants.

 I am a Senior Fellow at Bishopsland Educational Trust and a member of The Sussex Guild.
-I teach the Level 2 Jewellery Certificate and Contemporary Spoon-making at Morley College in London too.
+I teach jewellery making at Morley College in London too.